bonn0062/GSoD/README.md

 ![NumPy_logo](images/NumPy_logo.svg)

 In addition to GitHub, you can find the tutorial on [Towards Data Science](https://towardsdatascience.com/the-ultimate-beginners-guide-to-numpy-f5a2f99aef54).
+If you don't have a subscription, you can read the tutorial for free [here](https://towardsdatascience.com/the-ultimate-beginners-guide-to-numpy-f5a2f99aef54?source=friends_link&sk=3f1183e1f6ac8a42979c1976ca8a0f1a)!

 If you're interested in the process of building this tutorial and the steps involved, take a look through the [pull request](https://github.com/numpy/numpy/pull/14546).

-Here's an exerpt from the Medium article introducing the project:
+Here's an exerpt from the article introducing the project:

 **From [Medium](https://towardsdatascience.com/what-do-you-want-to-see-in-the-numpy-docs-de73efb80375):**